VasylArtymovych/softonix-incubator/README.md

   - 3rd party JS (TreeShaking, Postpone if possible, use new PartyTown as experiment, remove language packages like in moment.js)
   - Vue Optimization (VirtualLists for rendering, Promise.all for API, Not make reactive variables for huge nested objects).
   - **Infrastructure optimization** (Implement gzip/brotli compression, caching of static assets)

+### Homework
+This section includes homework.
+You need to fork this repo, finish homework in your repo, push your changes to origin and send URL with your forked repo and completed task to related person.

+- Task #1.
+Implement component for lazy loading images: `<LazyImg />`.
+Component should start loading of the img only when user's viewport is 300px above the img or less.
+Component should render the skeleton animation during the img loading and has error handling - when image fails to load, it should render placeholder image instead of broken one.